SilverMira/librespot_android_cert_issue/README.md

 The app does build for other platforms, and does work as expected on Windows/Linux.

-1. `just build-linux` will build the app executable in Docker and place the bundle in `./build/docker/linux`
+1. `just --set BUILD_CONFIGURATION debug build-linux` will build the app executable in Docker and place the bundle in `./build/docker/linux`
 2. Run the binary with `RUST_LOG=trace ./frb_base`